jborean93/ansible-win-demos/ec2-win-ami/README.md

 * Ansible 2.4 or newer
 * boto installed in the Python running Ansible
 * pywinrm installed in the Python running Ansible
+* IAM user created with an AWS Access Key and Secret Key

 ## Components